OmniResponse: Online Multimodal Conversational Response Generation in Dyadic Interactions: Methodology

 \textbf{Text Generation Loss.} The text loss encourages accurate next‐token prediction conditioned on both speaker context and past listener states:

 \textbf{Vision Reconstruction Loss.} To align predicted and ground‐truth facial dynamics, we apply an $\ell_{2}$ reconstruction loss on the listener’s feature embeddings:

-\textbf{Audio Generation Loss.} The audio loss operates over discrete semantic tokens $\mathbf{A}^l_{\mu}$, indexed by $\mu$, which correspond to frame indices $t=\mu k$ ($k$ reconciles the higher audio sampling rate with the frame-based rate of visual/text tokens).
+\textbf{Audio Generation Loss.} The audio loss operates over discrete semantic tokens $\mathbf{A}^l_{\mu}$, indexed by $\mu$, which correspond to frame indices $t=\mu k$ ($k$ is the downsampling factor).
 We maximize the likelihood of each token conditioned on previous audio semantics and the listener’s hidden states:

 where $\mathbf{H}_{t-k+1:t}$ denotes the model’s hidden representations for the corresponding listener text tokens $\hat{\mathbf{W}}^{l}_{t-k+1:t}$.
 This formulation ensures coherent alignment across modalities throughout generation.